 Caregivers should focus on keeping their loved ones safe, while also paying attention to their own well-being:

 Maintain a calm environment.
 One of the most important things a caregiver can do is to remain calm.
 The Alzheimer’s Foundation advises caregivers not to raise the alarm about the virus to the person they care for.

 Have a back-up plan.
 This is especially important if the loved one lives far away.
 Is there a trusted person available who could help if needed?
-Plan for sheltering in place by having activities like puzzles, photo albums, music, movies and small tasks available.
+Plan for activities like puzzles, photo albums, music, movies and small tasks.

 Take care of the caregiver.
 Caregivers should take breaks from the news; take care of their bodies by eating healthy, exercising and getting enough sleep; take time to unwind by doing activities they enjoy; and connect with others.

 A caregiver herself, Flaherty knows firsthand the challenges COVID-19 presents, both personally and professionally.
-While Flaherty Senior Consulting’s normal workshops and Solutions groups for caregivers are not meeting because of the pandemic, she is available to help in other creative ways.
+While Flaherty Senior Consulting’s normal workshops are not meeting because of the pandemic, she is available to help in other creative ways.
 This includes phone calls and Zoom or Facetime meetings, which are a great way to involve multiple family members.

 Now, more than ever, it’s important to stay connected and to reach out to someone who can provide insight into stress, provide practical tips for navigating challenges, or just offer a listening heart, Flaherty says.
 Flaherty Senior Consulting offers help with care plans, advice on caregiver challenges, answers to questions about dementia, tips to address behavior issues, guidance on long-term and day care placement options and more.

 For more information, call 402-312-9324 or email Nancy.